 Design that Matters - National Design Award, Smithsonianki

-Prior to consulting, Elizabeth was a director at Diagnostics For All and Design that Matters, and a project lead at IDEO.
-Two of the favorite products to which she contributed are the Eli Lilly Kiwkpen insulin injector for diabetes produced in quantities of 50 million per year, and Firefly phototherapy, now treating newborns with jaundice in 18 developing countries.
-Elizabeth is also on the Board of Advisors for Care 2 Clinics, a social enterprise model for community-based healthcare delivery in Haiti.
+Prior to Spark Health Design, Elizabeth was a director at Diagnostics For All and Design that Matters, and a project lead at IDEO.
+Two of the favorite products to which she contributed are the Eli Lilly Kiwkpen insulin injector for people with diabetes, and Design that Matters' Firefly phototherapy, now treating newborns with jaundice in over 20 developing countries.
+Elizabeth is on the Board of Advisors for Care 2 Communities, a social enterprise model for community-based healthcare delivery in Haiti.